dane-johnson/Jeopardy/README.md

 - flask-SocketIO

-  flask-SocketIO can be installed by executing `pip install flask-socketio' Additionally, for optimal speed, execute `pip install eventlet`
+  flask-SocketIO can be installed by executing `pip install flask-socketio` Additionally, for optimal speed, execute `pip install eventlet`